Pyrrha-Foundation/pyrrha-coin/doc/capd.md

 One valuable "degenerate case" of this protocol is to enable discovery of, or low bandwidth peer-to-peer-like communications between, 2 specific entities that are both behind firewalls and have dynamic IP addresses.

-We propose a counterparty and protocol discovery service (CAPD) running on Nexa nodes, taking advantage of existing P2P and blockchain features.
+We propose a counterparty and protocol discovery service (CAPD) running on Pyrrha nodes, taking advantage of existing P2P and blockchain features.

 ## Related Work